 When you do open it, take a moment to inhale a whiff; you will be impressed.

 In the classic, purist presentation, Chocolodka is served chilled.
-If you’re feeling especially decadent, add a dollop of whipped cream If you’re feeling really, really decadent, … well, never mind – that’s how superegos get dissolved & naked snow angel making gets started.
+If you’re feeling especially decadent, add a dollop of whipped cream If you’re feeling really, really decadent… well, forget that – that’s how superegos get dissolved & the unclad construction of snow angels gets started.

 In any format, the concoction is chocolicious (not to mention vodkalicious) and loads better than any of the commercially available chocolate & alcohol combos.